Aniket-a14/AI_Data_Analyst/Readme.md

 - This project utilizes [LangChain](https://github.com/hwchase17/langchain) for building the AI agent.
 - The AI code generation is powered by Ollama’s ChatOllama interface.
-- Special thanks to the contributors and the open-source community.
+- Special thanks to the open-source community.

 ## License